FraserThompson/dunedinsound.com/_blog_posts/2017-10-15-vogel-street-party-2017.markdown

 description: The third annual Vogel Street Party happened yesterday and was a hell of a lot of fun despite decidedly dodgy weather.
 Check out these photos and videos!
 ---

 Vogel Street Party happened again this year for the third time.
-Families, students alike all flocked to the old warehouse precinct to experience music, art, food and more.
+Families, students alike (but mostly families) all flocked to the old warehouse precinct to experience music, art, food and more.

 A sudden thunderstorm hit at around 6:30pm and scared away the weak, but the true Vogel Street Partiers didn't mind hanging out under cover until the weather subsided, or had anticipated meteorological upset and brought umbrellas.